 A variable or array with the managed attribute is managed by the unified memory system and migrates between host main memory and device global memory.
 The managed attribute can be specified with the attributes statement, or as an attribute on the type declaration statement.
-Managed arrays can be automatic or allocatable.
+Managed local arrays can have an explicit shape, be automatic, or allocatable.
+Managed dummy arrays may be assumed-size or assumed-shape.
 The following example declares two arrays, a and b, to be managed arrays of size 100, and allocates a third array, c with size 200.